Jsoszka-Old/ez-mapper.js/readme.md

 ### Reusing Custom Mappings
 Lets say we dont want to write the custom mappings every time we map between `User` and `UserDto` ez-mapper does not offer anyway to do this out of the box.
 The reason for this is that ez-mapper aims to be a lightweight no configuration required library.
 The way other tools achieve this like [AutoMapperTypescript](https://automapperts.netlify.app/) is to create a large configuration object to hold all of your custom mappings.

 So what can we do instead?
 We would advise creating a mapping method in your objects that need them and using ez-mapper there like the example below.
-In our opinion this is better than maintaining a configuration file because it keeps the logic close to the objects themselves.
+In our opinion this is better than maintaining a configuration file because it keeps the logic close to the objects themselves, and it keeps you decoupled from ez-mapper should your needs change in the future.

 ```js
 //UserDto.ts